Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Woodvale has 54 active public transport stops, all of which are bus stops.
 These stops are served by 11 different routes that together facilitate 1,903 weekly passenger trips.
-The accessibility of the transport system is rated as excellent, with residents on average located 199 meters from their nearest stop.
+The accessibility of these services is rated as excellent, with residents on average being located just 199 meters from the nearest stop.

-On average, there are 271 daily trips across all routes, which equates to approximately 35 weekly trips per individual stop.
+On a daily basis, there are an average of 271 trips across all routes, which translates to approximately 35 weekly trips per individual stop.

 Frequently Asked Questions - Transport